• Skip to primary navigation

 (Recipe originally published May 23, 2014, but pictures and post text have since been updated)

-Overhead picture of arugula salad with roasted beets and orange slices
+Overhead of arugula salad with roasted beets on a large serving platter.

 Looking for the best possible salad to make this holiday season?
 This arugula salad with roasted beets and orange is the only one you’ll need!
 I’ve already made it three times this month.
 It’s that lovely.